LmanTW/themify.nvim/README.md

 ![A screenshot of Themify](./documents/assets/screenshot.jpg)

-A lightweight colorscheme manager inspired by [Themery.nvim](https://github.com/zaldih/themery.nvim) and [Lazy.nvim](https://github.com/folke/lazy.nvim).
+A lightweight colorscheme manager and switcher inspired by [Themery.nvim](https://github.com/zaldih/themery.nvim) and [Lazy.nvim](https://github.com/folke/lazy.nvim).

-- 🎨 Easily install and manage your colorschemes.
+- 🎨 Easily install and manage your colorschemes!
-- 🔍 Switch between colorschemes with a live preview.
+- 🔍 Switch between colorschemes with a live preview!
-- ⚡️ Optimized startup time with lazy-loaded colorschemes.
+- ⚡️ Optimized startup time with lazy-loaded colorschemes!

 ## 📦 Installation